myduan18/CLDOT/README.md

 # paper_CLDOT

-This is the PyTorch implementation for paper "Intra- and Cross-modal Contrastive Learning on Multi-granularity Omics and Biomedical Text for Drug Response Prediction".
+This is the PyTorch implementation for paper "Contrastive Learning on Dual-granularity Omics and Biomedical Text for Drug Response Prediction".

 ## Environment: